rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-1-ordered-doctree-order.md

 In general, embedding the child order of a doctree into its node order will first turn the doctree into a non-tree graph such that each non-first child has two parent nodes.
-A subsequent transitive reduction will then drop the edges between a former non-first child and its former parent node.
+A subsequent transitive reduction will then drop the edges between a former non-first child and its former parent.

 ```
          p           | tree-order: